esrayazar/booktracker/README.md

 # MyBookee
 This application designed and implemented to track read books.
 A user can enter a book in the app and users can rate the book, provide review, like/unlike and add wish or completed list.
-Application is intended to log users acrivity regarding book reading.
+Application is intended to log users activity regarding book reading.
 In feature implementations, I will be working an achivement logic and provide certification to users, so users can add that certification in their resume.

 MyBookee has following functionalities: